TNolan01/weather/readme/README.md

 ### Deployed Site : https://tnolan01.github.io/weather/

 ### Introduction:
 *WeatherNow is a website designed using HTML, CSS and Javascript.
-The primary function of which is to extract real-time and histroical weather data from a particular private weather station.
+The primary function of which is to extract real-time and historical weather data from a particular private weather station.
 The private weather station, PWS, uploads data to a website called Weather Underground, https://www.wunderground.com/.
 WeatherNow extracts that data from wunderground.com via API's and displays the information in a more user friendly and exact format.*

 <br>